gwlilabmit/Ram_Y_complex/readme.md

 ### Figures 5 and 14
 ![Figure 5](figures/fig5.png)

 I use [Clustalw2](http://www.clustal.org/omega/#Download) in shell to run all my MSAs.
 Under msa\_for\_paper I have directories for each cleavage site producing a MSA with alignment-to-subtilis score \>30.
+I've included alignments for all other sites for which I found sufficient homologs to construct a MSA under msa\_for\_paper/msas\_with\_bad\_scores.
 All genomes are available under genome\_fasta\_files/ [this also has a file for the staph genome].
 I first grab sequences from my fasta files [atpi\_correct\_evolutionary.txt], standardize the length of all sequences to be that of the shortest sequences [equal\_size\_sequences\_seqlogo.py] and convert all T's to U's [dna\_to\_rna\_sequences.py].
 From there I run the MSA on my equal-length RNA sequences [rna\_atpi\_correct\_evolutionary.txt] using the slow/accurate option.
 If you want to further shorten sequences to visualize their sequence logos I've included shorten\_for\_seqlogo.py--this produces 50nt windows that you can use in weblogo.
 That's really more for fun, though.
 Those sequence logos don't really tell you much.
 Unfortunately there's no way to denote the cleavage site in the MSA itself so you have to search for it manually.

 ![Figure 14](figures/fig14.png)